Living in Pittsboro, NC: What Buyers Should Know

 Who Pittsboro, NC May Not Be Best For

-• Want quick access to major shopping, dining, and entertainment districts
+• Want immediate access to major shopping centers

 • Rely heavily on public transportation